-Staffing levels and skill mix meet the cultural and clinical needs of residents.
-Staff are appointed, orientated, and managed using current good practice.
+Staff are appointed, orientated, and managed using current good practice to support the cultural and clinical needs of residents.
 A systematic approach to identify and deliver ongoing learning supports safe equitable service delivery.

 Residents' information is accurately recorded, securely stored and not accessible to unauthorised people.